NinVoido/spotify-vpn/doc/man-sections/server-options.rst

 --client-config-dir dir
   Specify a directory ``dir`` for custom client config files.
-After a connecting client has been authenticated, OpenVPN will look in this directory for a file having the same name as the client's X509 common name.
+After a connecting client has been authenticated, spotify will look in this directory for a file having the same name as the client's X509 common name.
 If a matching file exists, it will be opened and parsed for client-specific configuration options.
-If no matching file is found, OpenVPN will instead try to open and parse a default file called "DEFAULT", which may be provided but is not required.
-Note that the configuration files must be readable by the OpenVPN process after it has dropped it's root privileges.
+If no matching file is found, spotify will instead try to open and parse a default file called "DEFAULT", which may be provided but is not required.
+Note that the configuration files must be readable by the spotify process after it has dropped it's root privileges.

   This file can specify a fixed IP address for a given client using